What does a bra do?

 Some breasts never seem to reach that naturally lower, relaxed position (some breasts just do not sag), even into a woman's sixth decade of life.
 This phenomenon is natural and genetic, and is not a result of constant bra usage.
 Bras will not prevent that from happening.
 (1), (2), (6).
 If you hear of any scientific research that actually proves that the bra will prevent the breasts from sagging, please drop a line to Ken at BreastCare@comcast.net, telling me about it.
 I am quite sure you will likely find no scientific arguments that prove that bras will prevent sagging.
 If bras actually do that, as media claim they will do, why do so many young, nuliparous (no children) women that are in their 20's (who have worn bras faithfully since they had the first signs of nipple enlargement) have pendulous breasts?

 There is a real concern that many experts share about whether any damage is being done to the breasts, chest, shoulders and back, by the constrictive nature and forceful lifting and pushing action of the bra.
-Experts have major concerns about forcing the breasts to be "relocated" by pressure from the outside, due to the loss of lymphatic circulation that the pressure causes.
+Experts have major concerns about forcing the breasts to be "relocated" by pressure from the outside, due to the loss of lymphatic circulation that the external pressure causes.
 (4), (5) An article from Southwestern's Health Watch tells us "…

 The Documentary, done in December of 2009 in Korea that was mentioned earlier, determined that "...the brassiere can be a factor of disturbing lymph flow.
 Among the brassieres, the under-wire bra is even more effective when it comes to interrupting lymph flow."
 (14) The minimal study also determined that the South Korean women mostly wear a bra not to emphasize or compliment their breasts but to minimize them or to "cover them up".
 If you determine that you want to go without the bra but are facing pressures from your unenlightened employer, supervisor or peers regarding your appearance, keep in mind that they are currently considered to be flirting with sexual harassment.
 Since most of us are not confrontational people, we can avoid some of the difficulties that could come up if we remember that the outer clothing we select to wear can either accentuate or camouflage breast movement.
 In this case, you may choose to camouflage breast movement.
 We are very familiar with how a satin-finished pullover or rear-buttoning blouse with no detail on the front will move in a way to suggest breast movement, even when the breasts are restrained.
 Button-down shirts, bulky sweaters, shirts with breast pockets, western style vests, and over-blouses all distract the eye from the breasts.
-Most heavy business suits will keep your secret.
+Most heavy business suits will keep your secret as well.

-Breast movement is not the only "clue" to being bra-free.
+Breast movement is not the only "clue" to your being bra-free.
 Try to avoid tucks, and darts in blouses or one-piece dresses, and any other "fitted" fashions, which are "cut" to fit a bust line normally attainable only with the use of a bra.
 Hopefully, the day will soon come, when the fact that a woman does not wear a bra will be the "norm", and will not attract unwanted attention.

 From the time of our birth, mom and dad have (hopefully) been guiding us in our decisions, and in the formation of our values and concepts from which we make decisions in our adult years.
 It is very difficult to go against that guidance, unless you are one who relishes being in defiance of authority in general (and parental control specifically).
 We will always remember those words about wearing clean underwear on the chance that we might be involved in a traffic accident.
 We have been programmed to believe that a bra is part of our requisite "underwear package", and that we are doing "wrong" if we leave part of that package off.
 When our mothers were younger, they did not know about what a bra is now suspected of doing to our health, and they believed all of those things that "everyone" told them about bras.
 Things such as the suspected "bad consequences" of going without a bra (and the "good" reasons to wear one that are now being questioned) were based only on what they were told, mostly by the manufacturers of the undergarments that were being sold.